-Brexit hangs in the balance as parliament to vote on May's tweaked deal
+British PM May fails to win over her party ahead of Brexit vote

 Supporters of Brexit say while the divorce might bring some short-term instability, in the longer term it will allow the United Kingdom to thrive and also enable deeper EU integration without such a powerful reluctant member.

-The motion put forward by the government said the joint instrument “reduces the risk” that the United Kingdom would be trapped in the backstop.

-If the backstop comes into force and talks on the future relationship break down, May said the unilateral declaration would make clear there was nothing to stop London from moving to leave the backstop.
+May, an initial opponent of Brexit who won the top job in the chaos following the 2016 referendum, has repeatedly warned that if lawmakers reject her deal then Brexit could be thwarted.

-Additional reporting by Elisabeth O'Leary and Alistair Smout; Writing by Guy Faulconbridge; Editing by Janet Lawrence
+Additional reporting by Elisabeth O'Leary, Andy Bruce, William Schomberg, Kate Holton and Alistair Smout; Writing by Guy Faulconbridge; Editing by Janet Lawrence